Kimjunkuk/JSPBBSproject/README.md

 Project Auth

-Pair programming project by Therése Larsson & Rebeka Kovačič
+Pair programming project by JUNKUK KIM

 A fullstack project including signup and login forms, API with authentication and an authenticated endpoint with its content visible upon logging in. 🔐